sendbird/sendbird-chat-sample-ios/README.md

   - Small Views that can be easily modularized
   - It is recommended to collect all Views that are used for both Group Channel and Open Channel here.
 - `CommonModule` is used as an embedded framework in each Sample App.
-  - If you embed the framework and use it, you can quickly understand the changes in BaseModule in the Sample App.
-  - I have connected the SendbirdSDK to the CommonModule as SPM.
-So you can manage your version of SendbirdSDK in one place.

 ### BasicSample
 - BasicGroupChannel